-Hospitalists provide general medical care to hospitalized patients.
-They lead the hospital medical team, coordinating care for inpatients.
-They may examine individuals as they’re admitted, ordering x-rays, diagnostic tests, and other lab work.
-Hospitalists examine test results, order treatments and medical services, and prescribe medications.
+Because of the wide range of conditions treated in hospitals, the hospitalist job description is quite vast.
+These specialists provide general medical care to hospitalized patients.
+They lead the medical team and coordinate care for inpatients.
+They may examine individuals as they’re admitted, ordering x-rays, diagnostic tests, and other lab work; they’ll also analyze test results, order treatments and medical services, and prescribe medications.

-If you’re set on a career in medicine, consider specializing in hospital medicine.
-It’s a great choice for aspiring doctors, promising a challenging, engaging, and fulfilling practice.
 Most hospitals employ hospitalists around the clock, meaning night and weekend shifts could be a part of your schedule.
-If you seek more predictable practice hours, hospital medicine may not be the niche for you.
+Those who seek more predictable hours may not find what they’re looking for in this sector of practice.